rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

    appropriate cabling and power.
 -	Rackspace performs basic connectivity testing on your environment, and the team performs any custom testing requested in advance of the maintenance.
    You should also be prepared to carry out tests once the move is completed.
-You can request that we contact you once we have completed our tests.
+You can request that we contact you after we have completed our tests.

 #### Will there be any IP address or DNS changes?